gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-Suicide of a Prominent Peoria, III., Clergyman.
-Also President of Two Banks ---Investigation Was On.
-Stories Regarding His Moral Character Also Recently Appeared.
-Preoria, III., Feb.
-6.-Rev. Geo.
-H. Simmons, pastor of the First Baptist church, president of the Interstate Savings Bank and the Peoples Savings Bank and recently appointed manager of the Yates senatorial campaign in Peepa county was found dead in bed this morning.
-He was an object of investigation at the hands of the State's attorney, the two banks and his congregation on the gravest charges and it is presumed to be a case of suicide.
-The body was found by his wife when she called him to breakfast.
+PASTOR-BANKER FOUND DEAD.
+Suicide of the Rev. G. H. Simmons of Peoria-Savings Bank Closed.
+Peoria, Ill., Feb.
+6.-The Rev. George H. Simmons, pastor of the First Baptist church, president of the Interstate Savings bank and the People's Savings bank, and recently appointed manager of the Yates senatotrial campaign in Peoria county, was found dead in bed this morning.
+He had been the object of investigation at the hands of the state attorney, the two banks and his congregation on the 'gravest charges.
 A letter found beside him showed that death was premeditated.
-In part it said: "Also no blame must attach to exGov.
-Yates nor his associates, He simply gave me an opportunity which his opponents and my enemies have prevented my using."
-Physicians believe that death was caused by cyanide of potassinm.
-The People's Savings Bank, of which Simmons was president, did not open this morning.
-There was a run on the bank yesterday.
-The Interstate Savings Bank, of which Simmons was president up to yesterday, when his resignation was accepted. was also the object of runs vesterday and today.
-Cashier Anicker said they would be able to stand the drain.
-Mr. Simmons same to the First Baptist church five years ago from Terre Haute, Ind., and had been remarkably success. ful.
+In parit it said: "Also no blame must attach to ex-Governor Yates nor his associates.
+He simply gave me an opportunity which his opponents and my enemies have prevented me from using."
+The People's Savings bank of which Simmons was president, did not open this morning.
+Cashier Look said the ibank would remain closed until some plan of action could be determined.
+There was a run on the bank yesterday, and to-day a large crowd surrounded the building.
+The Interstate Savings bank, of which Simmons was president up to yesterday, when his resignation was accepted, was also the object of runs yesterday and to-day.
+Cashier Anicker said the bank would be able to stand the drain.
+Mr. Simmons came to the First Baptist church five years ago from Terre Haute, Ind., and had been remarkably successful.
 He secured national publicity two years ago by advocating a dramatization of the life of Christ.
-He became local manager of the senatorial campaign of Former Governor Yates a week ago, and shortly after stories affecting his moral were circulated.
-States Attorney Sholes yesterday secur ed some sensational confessions from boys of his congregation.
-Dr. Simmons was 10 years old and a widow survives.
+He became local manager of the senatorial campaign of former Governor Yates a week ago.
+Dr. Simmons was forty years old.

 Click image to open full size in new tab